GatorGauge/GatorGauge/README.md

 Default Variables.
 Do not place the variables inside of "".
 Since the config.ini file contains sensitive information due to the token, it is not supplied in this repository.
-So the user must create a new file in their local root directory called config.ini
+Before running the program the user must create a new file in their local root directory called config.ini

 Paste the following into this new file: